Go variants: Omino Go

 Also named Tetromino Go.
 Devised by R. Wayne Schmittberger, each player is allowed to play up to four stones in a turn, provided they are solidly connected on adjacent points.
 (There are five four-stone patterns possible, two three-stone patterns, and one two-stone pattern, ignoring rotations and reflections.)
 There is no komi; Black is restricted on their first turn to playing no more than two stones.
 The winner is determined by Chinese scoring: occupied and surrounded points each count 1 point; captured stones do not have point value.
 The inventor suggests a 15×15 square-celled board using square-tiled pieces.

 Quantum Go

 Quantum Go is a Go variant which provides a straightforward illustration of interesting quantum phenomena.
 Players alternatively play pairs of go stones which are entangled, in the sense that each entangled pair of stones will reduce to a single go stone at some point in the game.
 A process of quantum-like collapse occurs when a stone is played in contact with one of the stones in an entangled pair.

 Block Go

 Block Go was a variant of Go played at the 20th Annual Computer Olympiad in which tetris pieces are utilized instead of go stones.

-Two Stone Go

-All standard rules apply, but after the Black (the first player) places one stone on the very first move both players place two stones each subsequent turn (similar to the game of Connect6).
-Since each player has an alternating one stone advantage at the end of their respective turns, there is no strong need for Komidashi (compensation for playing second) in games between even-strength players.